The broken sample problem revisited: Proof of a conjecture by Bai-Hsing and high-dimensional extensions: Main results

-\paragraph{Power analysis} Next, we compare the asymptotic power ($n=\infty$) of these tests under the Gaussian model in one dimension.
-The spectral embedding are obtained by applying Hermite polynomials $\phi_k=\psi_k= \frac{1}{\sqrt{k!}} H_k$ for degree up to $r$.
+Next, we compare the asymptotic power ($n=\infty $) of these tests under the Gaussian model in one dimension.
+The spectral embedding are obtained by applying Hermite polynomials $\phi _{k}=\psi _{k}= \frac{1}{\sqrt{k!}} H_{k}$ for degree up to $r$.
 For histograms, we use $w$ quantile intervals for the Gaussian distribution as the partition.
-Fixing $\rho=0.9$ and $\alpha = 1$ or $0.5$, \prettyref{fig:ROC curve} plots the receiver operating characteristic (ROC) curves of the optimal likelihood ratio test, histogram tests for various bin size $w$ (upper panel), and spectral test $T_{\rm{eigen}}$ for various degree $r$ (lower panel).
+Fixing $\rho =0.9$ and $\alpha = 1$ or $0.5$, Fig.~\ref{fig:ROC curve} plots the receiver operating characteristic (ROC) curves of the optimal likelihood ratio test, histogram tests for various bin size $w$ (upper panel), and spectral test $T_{\mathrm{{eigen}}}$ for various degree $r$ (lower panel).
 We make two observations: \begin{itemize} \item First, spectral embedding is much more efficient than histogram embedding, in the sense that the power of the former converges rapidly to the optimal curve as $r$ increases, whereas the latter requires a significantly larger number of bins $w$ to achieve a comparable performance.
-This can be attributed to exponential decay of eigenvalues in the Gaussian model (cf.~\prettyref{eq:mehler}) whereas quantization error typically decays polynomially in the quantization level.

-\item Second, unequal sample sizes are more difficult to test, as a constant proportion of the $X$ sample (of unknown location) is independent of the $Y$ sample, thereby further obscuring the correlation.
-Indeed, for both spectral and histogram tests, smaller $\alpha$ requires a larger embedding dimension ($r$ or $w$) to achieve a similar accuracy.
-For the spectral test, the proof of \prettyref{cor:Gaussian} suggests that $r$ needs to be inversely proportional to $\alpha$ -- see \prettyref{eq:r-choice}. \end{itemize}
+This can be attributed to exponential decay of eigenvalues in the Gaussian model (cf.~\prettyref{eq:mehler}) whereas quantization error typically decays polynomially in the quantization level. \item Second, unequal sample sizes are more difficult to test, as a constant proportion of the $X$ sample (of unknown location) is independent of the $Y$ sample, thereby further obscuring the correlation.
+Indeed, for both spectral and histogram tests, smaller $\alpha $ requires a larger embedding dimension ($r$ or $w$) to achieve a similar accuracy.
+For the spectral test, the proof of Corollary~\ref{cor:Gaussian} suggests that $r$ needs to be inversely proportional to $\alpha $ -- see~\prettyref{eq:r-choice}. \end{itemize}

 Based on these ROC curves, next we choose $w =100$ for histogram test and $r = 10$ for spectral test and plot their power curves.
 For each test statistic, we choose the threshold so that the Type-I error is fixed at 0.05 and plot the power (one minus Type-II error) against the correlation level $\rho \in [0.2,0.99]$.
-Also included are the test \prettyref{eq:LRT_sample_means} based on sample means (which is a special case of the spectral test for $r=1$) and the trivial test (rejecting $\calH_0$ with probability $0.05$ independently of the data, with a constant power of $0.05$.)
+Also included are the test (\ref{eq:LRT_sample_means}) based on sample means (which is a special case of the spectral test for $r=1$) and the trivial test (rejecting ${\mathcal{H}}_{0}$ with probability $0.05$ independently of the data, with a constant power of $0.05$.)